 Considerable interest also was shown for inertial confinement fusion experiments at the National Ignition Facility (NIF) at the DOE's Lawrence Livermore National Laboratory.
 Speakers noted that producing fusion by heating a capsule producing energy with high-powered lasers was proving more difficult than expected.
 NIF scientists now seek to develop a more detailed understanding of the physics of this process in order to achieve ignition.

-to APS press releases.
+Follow this link to APS press releases.